 IV.
-Research Methods
+RESEARCH METHODS

 We are interested in estimating the effect of military service on health.
-Specifically we want to estimate the parameters from the following equation:
+Specifically, we want to estimate the parameters from the following equation:

-(1) $$y_i = \beta \operatorname{Veteran}i + X_i \alpha + u_i$$ where y_i is a measure of individual i's health, Veteran_i is a dummy variable equal to one if individual i is a veteran, and X_i is a vector containing a constant and observed characteristics of the individual.
-The parameter of interest, β , is the estimate of the difference in health between veterans and non veterans.
-If veteran status is correlated with unobserved determinants of health estimates of β from the equation above will be biased.
+(1) $$y_i = \beta \text{Veteran}i + X_i \alpha + u_i$$

+where $y_i$ is a measure of individual i's health, Veterani is a dummy variable equal to 1 if individual i is a veteran, and $X_i$ is a vector containing a constant and observed characteristics of the individual.
+The parameter of interest, $\beta$ , is the estimate of the difference in health between veterans and nonveterans.
+If veteran status is correlated with unobserved determinants of health, estimates of $\beta$ from the equation above will be biased.

-Veterans are likely to be systematically different from non veterans for two primary reasons.
-First, to enlist in the military one must pass a physical exam.
-Second, individuals from higher socioeconomic backgrounds have more employment and educational opportunities which may make them less likely to enlist in the military.
-In the first three columns of Table 1 we compare some of the observable characteristics of male veterans and non veterans for the 1950 to 1952 birth cohorts.
-The table reveals that veterans differ substantially from non veterans on all the dimensions we examine.
-Many of these variables, including race, ethnicity and educational attainment, are well known to be strongly correlated with health outcomes.
-This suggests that cross-sectional estimates of the parameter β from equation (1) will suffer from substantial omitted variables bias.
+Veterans are likely to be systematically different from nonveterans for two primary reasons.
+First, to enlist in the military, one must pass a physical exam.
+Second, individuals from higher socioeconomic backgrounds have more employment and educational opportunities that may make them less likely to enlist in the military.
+In the first three columns of Table 1, we compare some of the observable characteristics of male veterans and nonveterans for the 1950-1952 birth cohorts.
+The table reveals that veterans differ substantially from nonveterans on all the dimensions we examine.
+Many of these variables,